 Needham Issues a Buy Rating on Aerie Pharma (AERI)

-Aerie Pharma has an analyst consensus of Moderate Buy, with a price target consensus of $26.57, representing a 107.4% upside.
-In a report issued on November 17, Mizuho Securities also reiterated a Buy rating on the stock with a $28.00 price target.
+Aerie Pharma has an analyst consensus of Moderate Buy, with a price target consensus of $26.57, which is an 110.0% upside from current levels.
+In a report issued on November 27, Mizuho Securities also maintained a Buy rating on the stock with a $28.00 price target.

 See today’s analyst top recommended stocks >>